-by Jessica Veter from Millgrove, ON
+by Jessica Veter from Westover, ON

 My hometown of Flesherton, Ontario had a volunteer fire department.
-This was in the days before pagers and mobile phones, so in the centre of town there was a siren.
+This was in the days before pagers and mobile phones, so in the centre of town stood there was a siren.
 If there was a fire, the siren would begin wailing, and all the volunteer firemen would leave their day jobs, jump into their cars and speed to the fire hall.

 When the siren went off, every kid in town jumped on a bike and peddled like mad for the fire hall too.
 It was like a mass evacuation in reverse.
 We were often at the hall before the firemen were.
 With our feet half-stuffed into our running shoes, we speculated gleefully over whose house was going up in smoke right now; Ricky was sure he’d seen smoke over the west side of town.
 Wesley thought he’d seen smoke coming from the baseball diamond.
 Michele had smelled something burning as she came down Hill Street.
 Our excitement grew.
 Could the fire be at the school?